 The Everett D. Monte Scholarship (\$1,000) goes to one graduate student in the dissertation year; the Mary Chambers Brockelbank Endowed Assistance Fund (\$500-\$1,000) is available to students of limited means; the Risa Palm Graduate Fellowship (\$1,000) goes to one or more graduate students.
-Contact CAS Department Scholarships at 541.346.3950.
+Contact CAS Department Scholarships.

-For information on these and other internal and external funding opportunities (such as Ford Foundation Fellowships, Fulbright Fellowships, NSF Fellowships, Woodrow Wilson Grants in Women's Studies, etc.), students may visit the Graduate School Awards and Fellowships webpage.
+For information on these and other internal and external funding opportunities (such as Ford Foundation Fellowships, Fulbright Fellowships, NSF Fellowships, Woodrow Wilson Grants in Women's Studies, etc.), students may visit the Division of Graduate Studies Awards and Fellowships webpage.